-Under no circumstances must the acid be removed from the battery and the plates allowed to dry, as certain changes take place which result in loss of efficiency.
+Under no circumstances must the acid be removed from the battery and the plates allowed to dry, as certain chemical changes take place which result in loss of efficiency.

-The battery must never be left in a fully discharged condition, and, unless some long runs are to be taken, it is advisable to have the battery removed from the car periodically and charged up from an independent electrical supply.
+The battery must never be left in a fully discharged condition, and, unless some long runs are to be taken, it is advisable to have the battery removed from the car periodically and inspected, when it should be charged from an independent source of supply if found necessary.